-Figure 11: Example code for installing and applying PickBlue within SeisBench.
+Figure 12.
+Example code for installing and applying PickBlue within SeisBench.
 The lower panel shows the example output.

-methods, as well as the possibility to use the dataset with the SeisBench data generation pipelines.
-We hope this access will stimulate the future development of ML models for OBS data for picking but also for other tasks, such as source parameter estimation Münchmeyer et al. (2021).
+The OBS reference data set compiled for this study is also available through SeisBench.
+It is accessible through the module seisbench.data and comes in the standard SeisBench format.
+This enables the use of built-in access and filtering methods, as well as the possibility of using the data set with the SeisBench data generation pipelines.
+We hope this access will stimulate the future development of ML models for OBS data for picking but also for other tasks, such as source parameter estimation (Münchmeyer et al., 2021).

-6 Conclusion
+6. Conclusion

-In this study, we trained existing deep learning models for ocean bottom seismometer (OBS) data using four components.
+In this study, we trained existing deep learning models for OBS data using four components.
 For training and evaluating the models, we compiled a large scale reference data set of labeled OBS waveforms, encompassing data from 15 deployments with more than 150,000 manually labeled phase arrivals of local earthquakes.
 Our results show that deep-learning pickers can provide high-quality picks for both P and S phase arrivals.
-In particular, for S waves, this is a step-change compared to traditional pickers that often can only pick P phases.
+In particular, for S-waves, this is a step-change compared to traditional pickers that often can only pick P phases.

-We based our model, PickBlue, on EQTransformer and PhaseNet but added an additional input channel for the hydrophone component.
+We based our model, PickBlue, on EOTransformer and PhaseNet but added an additional input channel for the hydrophone component.
 Overall, the version based on PhaseNet showed slightly better performance than the version based on EQTransformer.
 In both cases, the addition of a hydrophone component provides very significant performance improvements.
 Even excluding this component, targeted models trained on OBS data substantially improve picking performance compared to models trained exclusively on data from land stations.

 Using data from 15 independent deployments allowed us to study performance differences in different settings.
 While the number of deployments was insufficient to infer relations between performance and specific deployment conditions, such as tectonic setting or instrument type, we could show that the models expose performance variability between deployments.
-This suggests that in application scenarios both picker versions provided by this study should be tested and carefully evaluated.
+This suggests that in application scenarios, both picker versions provided by this study should be tested and carefully evaluated.